gradle/gradle/subprojects/docs/src/docs/release/notes.md

 - `@RuleInput` can be attached to a property of a `RuleSource` to indicate that the property defines an input for all rules on the `RuleSource`.
 - `@RuleTarget` can be attached to a property of a `RuleSource` to indicate that the property defines the target for the `RuleSource`.

+#### Declaration of local JVM installations

+It is now possible to declare the local installations of JVMs (JDK or JRE) in your model.
+Gradle will probe the declared installations and automatically detect which version, vendor and type of JVM it is.
+This information can be used to customize your `JavaCompile` tasks, and will subsequently be used by Gradle itself to select the appropriate toolchain when compiling Java sources.
+More information about this can be found in the “[Java sotfware model section of the userguide](userguide/java_software.html.html)”

 ### The "scala-library" build init type uses the Zinc compiler by default

 When initializing a build with the "scala-library" build init type, the generated build now uses the [Zinc Scala comiler](https://github.com/typesafehub/zinc) by default.